maevadevs/Go-Developer-Advanced/06-Pointers/readme.md

 ## Pointer-Passing Performance

-- If a Struct is large enough, using pointer improves performance
+- **If a Struct is large enough, using pointer improves performance**
   - Time to pass a pointer to a function is always constant
-  - The size of pointers is always the same for all data types
+  - The size of pointers is always the same for all data types (32-bit or 64-bit)
 - Passing values to a function takes longer depending on the size of the value
   - **For data structures less than 10 MB, it is slower to return pointer than the value**
   - **The performance flips with larger data structures**